 Flag authorisation end date;

-UVI (Unique Vessel Identifier)/IMO number (if issued).
+IMO number (if issued).

 Where a notification indicates a change of vessel flag, the Secretariat shall inform the previous flag State on the Record of Vessels of the notification within 5 days of receiving such notification in order to confirm the vessel flag has changed.